aisleapp/docs/webhooks.md

 * `ticket_removed`: Customer has been removed by an employee of your store.
 * `ticket_called`: It's the customer's turn and they've been called.
 * `ticket_served`: The customer has entered the store.

+## Verifying requests
+All requests you receive from us will contain a header called `x-aisle-webhook-signature`.
+You will use this header, along with the request body, to verify the authenticity of our requests.
+We use the HMAC mechanism for signing all firehose events.

+Follow these steps to verify a firehose event:
+* Create an HMAC using the **raw and untampered** json in the body as the data, and use your `client_secret` as the signature.
+* Using the HMAC comparison function of the language you're using, compare it against the value of `x-aisle-webhook-signature`.

+If the comparison succeeds, then the request is legitimate.
+Not only is the signature valid, but you can rest assured that the body of the request has not been tampered with.